akamai/terraform-provider-akamai/docs/guides/get_started_provider.md

 and groups.
 Other tasks, like setting up your `.tf` configuration file, are specific to Terraform.

--> **Note** Both Terraform and the Akamai Terraform CLI package come pre-installed in the Akamai Development Environment.
-See [Set Up a Development Environment](https://developer.akamai.com/blog/2020/05/26/set-development-environment) for more information.

 ## Workflow

 To set up the Akamai Provider, you need to: